ConsoleTVs/UPC-LaTeX-Template/doc/source/getting-started.rst

 We provide a simple yet powerful way to create the front page for your documents.

-To do such, you just need to add pandoc's YAML meta data on the document's heading for example, a document with the following data:
+To do such, you just need to add pandoc's YAML meta data on the document's heading (before any other text) for example, a document with the following data:
 ::
     ---